MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyfile5.md

 # IBackgroundCopyFile5 interface

-Use this interface to get or set generic properties of Delivery Optimization (DO) file transfers.
+Use this interface to get or set generic properties of Delivery Optimization file transfers.

 To get an **IBackgroundCopyFile5** interface pointer, call the **IBackgroundCopyFile::QueryInterface** method using __uuidof(IBackgroundCopyFile5) for the interface identifier.